v6FiRE/animatebootstrapper/README.md

 ## Examples

-This repo includes a full demo place:
+This repo includes a demo place for local testing:

 ```bash
 rojo serve